Duncanma/Blog/content/Blog/2004-10-13-a-post-about-new-msdn-content-nope-not-quite.md

-I&#8217;ve been a bit busy lately, and it hasn&#8217;t just been with MSDN work&#8230; there is a new addition to the Mackenzie family!
+I've been a bit busy lately, and it hasn't just been with MSDN work... there is a new addition to the Mackenzie family!

 <table>
   <tr>